RicardoMilos22856/nim-to-openai-proxy/README.md

 ### Announcement
-Due to personal health the old owner will no longer be able to maintain this project.
-However, for the time being, I’m gonna try to maintain this.
+Due to personal health reasons, the old owner will no longer be able to maintain this project.
+However, for the time being, I’m gonna try to maintain this!!
 The original repository I forked from is https://github.com/Jontte6/nim-to-openai-proxy

 ### If you forked before June 7, 2026, please pull the latest version — previous versions had an auth bypass and startup DDoS vulnerability.